esnet/gdg/website/content/docs/gdg/getting_started.md

 ```
 You need to adjust three parts in the configuration in order to function:
 - Grafana URL: This is just a URL where your Grafana is available.
-- API Key OR Username / Passoword for Admin user.
+- API Key OR Username / Password for Admin user.
 See [authentication](configuration.md) section if you need more information.
 - Uploaded Folders: The `watched` field defines folders which will be considered for manipulation.
-The dashboards should be stored as JSON files in the `$OUTPUT_PATH/dashboards/$GRAFANA_FOLDER_NAME` directory.
-Where `$OUTPUT_PATH` is the path defined in the `dashboard_output` configuration property and `$GRAFANA_FOLDER_NAME` the name of the folder to which the dashboards will be uploaded.
-In case of the above configuration file, the dashboards should be stored locally in the `dashboards/dashboards/Example` and `dashboards/dashboards/Infrastructure/` directories.
+The dashboards should be stored as JSON files in the `$OUTPUT_PATH/$ORG_NAME/dashboards/$GRAFANA_FOLDER_NAME` directory.
+Where `$OUTPUT_PATH` is the path defined in the `output_path` configuration property and `$GRAFANA_FOLDER_NAME` the name of the folder to which the dashboards will be uploaded.
+In case of the above configuration file, the dashboards should be stored locally in the `exports/org_main-org/dashboards/Example` and `exports/org_main-org/dashboards/Infrastructure/` directories.

 ```sh
 ├── bin